SLW's speaking notes on labour policy areas tabled at LegCo Finance Committee special meeting

 Enhancing occupational safety and health

-The Government attaches great importance to occupational safety and health (OSH) of employees and keeps close tabs on the OSH risk levels of various industries and their changes.
-Adopting the risk-based principle, the LD formulates and adjusts the strategies of inspection and enforcement, publicity and promotion, as well as education and training in a timely manner in order to foster the OSH culture and enhance OSH performance.
+The Government attaches great importance to the occupational safety and health (OSH) of employees.
+The LD adjusts its strategies of inspection and enforcement, publicity and promotion, as well as education and training, according to the OSH risk levels of different industries, driving employers and employees to work together in taking sufficient precautionary measures to prevent accidents.

-As the number of fatal industrial accidents in the construction industry and its accident rate per 1 000 workers have been the highest of all industries, apart from strengthening the impact of our regular enforcement inspections, the LD will continue to undertake a series of targeted measures to improve the OSH performance of the industry.
-These measures include conducting special enforcement operations targeting high-risk processes, such as work-at-height, lifting operations and electrical work, etc; conducting comprehensive and in-depth surprise inspections of construction sites involving high-risk processes or with poor safety performance; and stepping up participation in site safety management committee meetings of public work projects so that the LD will be apprised of their latest risk situation, and will give advice and adjust the inspection strategy accordingly.
+As the number of fatal industrial accidents in the construction industry and its accident rate per 1 000 workers have been the highest among all industries, the LD will continue to undertake a series of targeted measures to improve construction workers' OSH.
+These measures include conducting in-depth surprise inspections of construction sites involving high-risk processes or with poor safety performance, and stepping up participation in site safety management committee meetings of public work projects so that the LD will be apprised of their latest risk situation and give advice and adjust the inspection strategy accordingly in a more focused manner.
+In addition, with a view to enhancing the protection of workers of the renovation and maintenance sector, the LD will establish an additional office through new resources allocated this year to monitor the OSH of renovation, maintenance, alteration and addition works.

-The LD is preparing for the launch of a three-year Pilot Rehabilitation Programme for Employees Injured at Work (Pilot Programme) targeting injured employees in the construction industry.
-The Pilot Programme will be funded mainly by the Government, while employers are to shoulder part of the rehabilitation treatment expenses to fulfil their statutory responsibility under the Employees' Compensation Ordinance.
-The total non-recurrent expenditure of the Pilot Programme is estimated to be around $434 million.
+The Chief Executive announced in the 2019 Policy Address the Government's plan to introduce a three-year pilot rehabilitation programme for employees injured at work (Pilot Programme) targeting injured employees from the construction industry.
+The Government also proposed to commission the Occupational Safety and Health Council to administer the Pilot Programme through legislative amendments.
+The Pilot Programme will be mainly funded by the Government, while employers are to shoulder part of the rehabilitation treatment expenses to fulfil their existing statutory responsibility under the Employees' Compensation Ordinance.

 Training support for employees